meta-llama/llama-stack/docs/source/distributions/building_distro.md

 llama stack build

 > Enter a name for your Llama Stack (e.g. my-local-stack): my-stack
-> Enter the image type you want your Llama Stack to be built as (docker or conda): conda
+> Enter the image type you want your Llama Stack to be built as (container or conda): conda

 Llama Stack is composed of several APIs working together.
 Let's select the provider types (implementations) you want to use for these APIs.